csulb-datascience/Prototyping-Encoder-Decoder-with-Triplet-Loss/README.md

 # Training
 To train the models() in the paper, run this command:
 ```
+cd code/encoders_75
-python
+python Batch.py
 ```

 # Evaluation
-We divide our testset into known and unknown data set.
-We define a unit step in the known test data set as true positive(TP) if the it is recognized correctly, and false negative(FN) otherwise.
+We divide our testset into known and unknown data sets.
+We define a unit step in the known test data set as true positive(TP) if it is recognized correctly, and false negative(FN) otherwise.
 Also, we define a unit step in the unknown data set as true negative(TN) if it is not recognized as any known participant, and false positive(FP) otherwise.

 # Pre-trained Models
-You can download pretrained models here:
+You can download pretrained models here: [Pretrained model](https://www.google.com)

 # Results